-- Met or Exceeded Expectations represented by a H 🕕 - Approached Expectations represented by a M M - Did Not Yet Meet or Partially Met Expectations represented by a L
+- Met or Exceeded Expectations represented by an up arrow - Approached Expectations represented by a bidirectional arrow

 State, district, and school subclaim performance in the first three rows is reported by the percentage (both graphically and numerically) of students who did not yet meet or partially met, approached, or met/exceeded expectations.
-The numerical values appearing below the graph indicate the percentage of students performing at the Did Not Yet Meet or

-Partially Met Expectations, Approached Expectations, and Met or Exceeded Expectations levels from left to right, respectively.
+The numerical values appearing below the graph indicate the percentage of students performing at the Did Not Yet Meet or Partially Met Expectations, Approached Expectations, and Met or Exceeded Expectations levels from left to right, respectively.
 Due to rounding, percentages may not total 100%.